 The first step in learning to manage your fear of change is to understand your response to change in the first place.
 Here are some very good reasons you might have a fear of change.

 1. It’s simply evolutionary.

-Evolutionary psychologists like to believe that even though we are modern people, our minds are still on cave man time.
-In other words, the world has moved on, but we are still ‘designed’ to react to any perceived danger with a massive ‘fight or flight’ response that leaves our bodies reeling, awash in adrenaline.
-And our bodies will act this way to any sort of new change, whether we like it or not.
-Some people like this sensation or even seek it, but not surprisingly many of us find it too much and would rather not experience a racing heart, sweaty palms, and edginess.
-So we might unconsciously avoid change as we want to avoid the fight or flight response.
+Even though we are modern people, our minds are still on cave man time.
+We are still ‘designed’ to react to any perceived danger with a massive ‘fight or flight’ response that leaves our bodies reeling, awash in adrenaline.
+And our bodies can act this way to any sort of new change, whether we like it or not.
+Some people like this sensation or even seek it.
+But some of us find it too much.

 2. You had a bad past experience around change.